Narxim/Narxim-GAS-Example/README.md

 If the effect is removed, the controller will remove the widget and gets destroyed.
 More stacks ?
 Update the stacks ...
+Inhibition is also not taken in account (Widget will be dimmed).

 The controller will be listening to those updates from the ActiveEffect Event sets:
 ```